jAniceto/data-viz/pi-monte-carlo/readme.md

-## Estimating the value of using Monte Carlo simulations
+## Estimating the value of Pi using Monte Carlo simulations